prakash-pg/Jenkins_SonarQube_Docker/README.md

 # Jenkins_SonarQube_Docker using AWS EC2 Instance

-1.After creating any website or creating website from sample css template push it to github
+1.After creating any website or creating website from sample css template or from any other sources push it to github

 2.Create three EC2 AWS instances one for Jenkins, one for SonarQube and another for Docker